Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 Welcome to the terms and conditions for the Cyberflix Media Center.
 In order to ensure a safe and secure community for all members the following terms and conditions have been laid out.
 These terms and conditions hold universally across the entire Cyberflix Media Center and all affiliate sites.

 ## Definitions
+The Cyberflix Media Center is a network stack of various [projects](https://docs.cyberflix.io/about/license/#included-projects) that are made up to organize, manage, and share digital media files to networked devices.
-The Cyberflix Media Center may be referenced by various aliases such as Cyberflix, the Server, the Media Center, the Media Server, or any other specified alias all represent the Cyberflix Media Center.
+!!! note The Cyberflix Media Center can be referenced by the following aliases.
+  "Cyberflix," "The Media Center," "The Center," "The Server"

 The entirety of the Cyberflix Media Center is managed and owned by BobDaGecko.
 BobDaGecko is the only administrator and has full access to all accounts, data, and administrative functions.
 BobDaGecko may be referenced by various aliases such as Bob, the Owner, the Administrator, the Admin, Administration, Management, or any other specified alias.
 BobDaGecko is the only user with administrative authority and must be respected as such.
 BobDaGecko holds the final authority on all issues.